 The evaluation processes for gTLD applications are documented in the gTLD Applicant Guidebook.
 IDN ccTLDs may currently be requested via the IDN ccTLD Fast Track process, in accordance with the procedures in the Final Implementation Plan.
 The Fast Track was intended to enable the introduction of a limited number of non-contentious IDN ccTLDs, associated with the ISO 3166-1 two-letter codes, to meet near-term demand while the overall policy is being developed.
 The ccNSO is undertaking a policy development process concerning the introduction of IDN ccTLDs.

 These current processes do not allow for the delegation of IDN variant TLDs until such time as a variant management mechanism for the top level is in place.
-This section describes the various evaluation activities that could be required in a scenario where variant TLDs were able to be requested.
-These can be considered according to two types of evaluation: 1) evaluation activities relating to the variant request, and 2) additional variant considerations in existing evaluation activities.
+(For a discussion of how potential variant cases are expected to be handled in the initial round of gTLD applications, see Appendix 5.)
+This section describes the various evaluation activities that could be required in a scenario where variant TLDs were able to be requested, i.e., assuming some type of variant management mechanism has been put in place.
+The activities described here can be considered according to two types of evaluation: 1) evaluation activities relating to the variant request itself, and 2) resulting variant considerations in other evaluation activities.

 Evaluation of Variant TLD Requests

 These activities could be covered by the Label Generation Rules, and the issues involved depend significantly on the approach taken to establishing these rules, as discussed in section 4.1 above.
 If, at the time it is evaluating specific requests, ICANN can refer to an existing authoritative source that will produce a definitive result on whether two strings can be considered variant TLD labels, the impact would largely consist of new sub-processes to take the variant labels into account within existing evaluation steps.
-In the ad hoc approach discussed above, ICANN would not perform any evaluation except to determine whether any label generation rules were conflicting.
+In the ad hoc approach discussed in section 4.2 above, ICANN would not perform any evaluation except to determine whether any label generation rules were conflicting.

 If label generation rules are not pre-existing at the time ICANN is considering requests, then this work could occur in parallel with specific requests, resulting in possibly extended timelines and, depending on the approach adopted, additional review steps for ICANN.
-In such a case, existing evaluation processes might need to add a specific “variant review” to the evaluation process, to account for a review and determination on the set of variant TLDs itself.
-Issues to be addressed would include:

-What would be the selection process and qualifications needed for individuals performing evaluation tasks?
-(The Chinese case study report, for example, has identified a need for linguistic experience and knowledge.)

-What would be acceptable reference sources for evaluators to use in making judgments?

-How would ICANN ensure that evaluators were unbiased in their decisions?

-What precedential value would be set by evaluator decisions?
-Could each case continue to be assessed individually or would this create conflicts over time?

 The relevant costs incurred by ICANN in performing evaluation processes would also vary depending on the approach taken to establishing label generation rules.
-The level of case-by case-review required, and the number of determinations required on requests would have a significant impact on both the resources needed to execute such reviews and the risks to be anticipated in such a process.
+The level of case-by case-review required, the areas of expertise required, and the number of determinations required on requests would have a significant impact on both the resources needed to execute such reviews and the risks to be anticipated in such a process.
 To the extent that additional costs are incurred by ICANN in connection with the evaluation of requests for variant TLD labels, an additional aspect of the set of evaluation issues concerns whether there should be additional fees instituted to cover any relevant costs.